kjsalo/AudioBasic1/README.md

 expressions of the mind (Piano loop) by ShadyDave, source: https://freesound.org/people/ShadyDave/sounds/325647/

-This work is licensed under the Attribution Noncommercial License.
+This work is licensed under the Creative Commons Attribution Noncommercial License.
 You may obtain a copy of the License at

 [CC Attribution-NonCommercial 3.0 Unported](https://creativecommons.org/licenses/by-nc/3.0/legalcode "CC Attribution-NonCommercial 3.0 Unported")